-The thought of spring break or summer vacation may conjure up images of sandy white beaches or snow-covered ski trails, but not every school break can be filled with exciting travels.
-Wish as we may, some vacations will inevitably be spent at home.
+The thought of vacation may conjure up images of sandy white beaches or snow-covered ski trails, but not every school break can be filled with exciting travels.
+Wish as we may, some vacations will inevitably be spent at home—especially in the midst of a global pandemic.

 But staying at home doesn’t have to mean sitting in the house and watching the hours tick by!
 Below we’ve rounded up some helpful staycation tips and creative ideas to turn your staycation with kids into an enriching experience for everyone in the family.